Vengi58/hw/README.md

 3. Currently the extension of the available `PromotionRule` types could be added only by adding further implementations.
 A future imrovement could be to use a Dependency Injection framework (e.g Autofac) that could pick up .dll files that contain an implementation of `PromotionRule` and inject the to the list of promotionrules.
 Different promotions for the existing `PromotionRule`s could be added with the current implementation.
 For example another promotion: "4 of C's for 70" or "A & B for 60".
 4. The `PromotionEngineWebApp` does not contain code test.
 For simplicity, the web method's response is `HTTP 400 BadRequest` in every case when an Exception occurs, otherwise `HTTP 200 Ok`.
 5. The Swagger UI is exposed also when not in development mode and it does not contain any AUTH.
 6. Currently all the operations are done via the `IStore` dependency in the `PromotionEngineWebApp` and data is stored in memory only.
 The code could be restructured to store data in a SQL database (e.g. PostgreSQL) to persist data between restarts.
+For data persistance the EntityFramework could be used.
+7. The code does not contain any logging, but NLog could be used for detailed logging.
+8. The `PromotionEngine` library is referenced in the`PromotionEngineWebApp` within the VS Solution.
+Later it could be published as a separate Nuget package and installed through Nuget.
+9. Exception handling, input validation and error handling could be further improved accross the code.